Praxis (band): 1997–2004

 In 1997, Bill Laswell re-released his Material EP 1984 under the Praxis name.
 This was followed by the album Mold with Pat Thrall, Peter Wetherbee and Alex Haas instead of Buckethead, Brain and Bernie Worrell respectively.
 The album was essentially somewhat of a remix album with Wetherbee and crew taking elements from 1984 and crafting a full-length release.
 Laswell's involvement with this album was minimal.
 In 1998, Laswell contributed "Dreadnot" to the compilation Abstract Depressionism.
 Though labeled a Praxis track, this was essentially a solo Laswell creation.

 In the same year a first compilation album also containing two songs from the Death Cube K album Dreamatorium (Death Cube K is an anagram of Buckethead) was made available.

 In 1999, a re-worked version of Live in Poland was released as Warszawa.
 Little was heard of the band for the next years, while Brain and Buckethead played for Guns N' Roses and Laswell concentrated more on his dub releases.

 2004–2010

 Most original members reunited for a small tour in 2004 culminating in their appearance as part of a Bill Laswell themed episode of the PBS series Soundstage.
 Laswell also began working on their next studio album Profanation (Preparation for a Coming Darkness), but due to the label (Sanctuary) going broke the project was put on hold for about three years.

 In 2005 Transmutation Live was re-worked and re-released as Zurich.
 Another live album called Tennessee 2004 was released in 2007 which was a truncated version of a longer show performed at the Bonnarroo festival.

+On 5 April 2005, Laswell performed a 2-hour concert at WTTW Stusios, Chicago with three incarnations of his groups: Tabla Beat Science (with Zakir Hussein, Ustad Sultan Khan, DJ Disk, Karsh Kale, Selim Merchant and Nils Petter Molvaer), Material (with Pharoah Sanders, Foday Musa Suso, Hamid Drake, Aïyb Dieng and Abegasu Shiota) and Praxis (with Buckethead, Brain and Toshinori Kondo), with Bootsy Collins performing MC duties at its climax.
+An hour long edit was broadcast on the Soundstage series on 13 July 2006.

 On January 1, 2008 the studio album Profanation (Preparation for a Coming Darkness) was released in Japan with guest contributions by Serj Tankian, Mike Patton and Iggy Pop as well as Buckethead's old friend Maximum Bob and many more.